Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: Cosmological Context

-Atomic cooling halos, at least at the low-mass end, may provide environments for chemical ``one-shot'' events: their Pop\,II starburst, synchronized to within roughly the dynamical time of the central gas cloud of a few $10^5$\,yr \citep{greif08} might be able to drive any remaining gas out of their shallow potential wells.
+Atomic cooling halos, at least at the low-mass end, may thus provide environments for chemical ``one-shot'' events: their Pop\,II starburst, synchronized to within roughly the dynamical time of the central gas cloud of a few $10^5$\,yr \citep{greif08} might be able to drive any remaining gas out of their shallow potential wells.
 This conjecture needs to be tested with forthcoming highly-resolved simulations of the central starburst.
-To foresee the outcome, let us consider the following approximate arguments: Just prior to the onset of the initial starburst, of order $10^5 M_{\odot}$ of cold, dense gas would have assembled.
+To foresee the outcome, we consider the following approximate arguments: Just prior to the onset of the initial starburst, of order $10^5 M_{\odot}$ of cold, dense gas would have assembled.
 Again assuming a star formation efficiency of 10 per cent on these scales, we expect a star cluster of total mass $\sim 10^4 M_{\odot}$ to form.
 Such central clusters would have luminosities of $10^3 - 10^4 L_{\odot}$, similar to the total stellar luminosity observed in UFDs (e.g., \citealt{martin08}).
 For a standard IMF, the starburst would be accompanied by $\sim 100$ core-collapse SNe with an explosion energy of $\sim 10^{51}$\,erg each.
 The total SN energy would then be comparable to the gravitational binding energy of an atomic cooling halo at $z\simeq 10$ \citep{mackey03}, rendering a complete removal of all remaining gas at least plausible.
 A second feedback effect that will act to evacuate the post-starburst halo is heating due to photoionization \citep{johnson09}.

-Such simple one-shot enrichment systems are the ``Rosetta Stone'' of cosmic chemical evolution, and are ideal objects for carrying out dwarf archaeology.
+Such simple, postulated one-shot enrichment systems are the ``Rosetta Stone'' of cosmic chemical evolution.
+If still observable, they would be ideal objects for carrying out dwarf galaxy archaeology.
 Their surviving Pop\,II stars would preserve the yields from the initial Pop\,III SNe that had occurred in the progenitor minihalos without any subsequent enrichment from events that operate on timescales longer than the short dynamical time, such as type\,Ia SNe or asymptotic giant branch (AGB) winds.
 A possible caveat that could act to mask the Pop\,III SN yields is pollution of these ancient stars with accreted interstellar material.
 However, such contribution is likely extremely small, and can therefore be neglected (e.g., \citealt{poll}).